Quotes Icon

 Many companies also use weak passwords or the same passwords for multiple accounts, making it easy for attackers to guess the credentials!
 With so many free secure password generators available, this practice is simply inexcusable.

-The TeamPassword Solution for Small Businesses
+The TeamPassword Solution for Businesses

 Large organizations with massive cybersecurity budgets have access to sophisticated tools and systems to prevent breaches—and still fall victim to attacks!